Table of Contents

 Struggling with Difficult English Words?
 Here’s a Trick That Really Works!

-I get it—remembering tricky vocabulary can be a challenge.
+We get it—remembering tricky vocabulary can be a challenge.
 But guess what?
 There’s a powerful technique used by Memory Athletes that can make a huge difference!
-Try remembering difficult words with meaning for IELTS by using them in everyday conversations with friends and family
+Try remembering difficult words with meaning for IELTS by using them in everyday conversations with friends and family.

 While many methods suggest repeating words aloud or using them in daily conversations, these tricks often fade quickly.
 But the Memory Athletes’ method?
 It’s a game-changer!

-This approach helped me retain those tough difficult English words for IELTS and other exams long-term.
+This approach helped students retain those tough difficult English words for IELTS and other exams long-term.

 - Create Associations: Connect new words with images, ideas, or situations.
 For example, link “gregarious” (sociable) to a group of friends gathering.